ccdaisy/Spiral-Knights-Model-Converter/README.md

 *CONFIRMED*
  - Project revamp that allows save/open dialog as opposed to the terrible method of text copy/paste
- - Project revamp that allows directly importing .DAT files and saving as .OBJ + Textures
+ - Project revamp that allows directly importing .DAT (And .PNG texture) files and saving as .OBJ + Textures

 *PLAUSIBLE*
  - Custom format export + Python import script to Blender that not only stores model and texture, but ANIMATION.
 (File format: *.XMDL)